mahdifirouzi/Vehicle_Stats_GB/README.md

 ## License

-This repository is licensed under the Creative Commons Attribution License (CC BY 4.0).
-See `LICENSE` for details.
+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

-### Related Publication
+You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+Proper attribution includes citing the following paper:
 [Firouzi, M., Nazar, M. S., Shafie-khah, M., & Catalão, J. P. S. (2023).
 Integrated framework for modeling the interactions of plug-in hybrid electric vehicles aggregators, parking lots and distributed generation facilities in electricity markets. *Applied Energy, 334*, 120703.](https://doi.org/10.1016/j.apenergy.2023.120703)

 ---